-In view of the fact that the provisions on arbitration law have only recently been revised, and that the Liechtenstein Rules are still relatively new in international comparison, no major changes are planned at present.
+In view of the fact that the Liechtenstein Rules are still relatively new in international comparison, no major changes are planned at present.

 15.3 What is the approach of the national courts in your jurisdiction towards the conduct of remote or virtual arbitration hearings as an effective substitute to in-person arbitration hearings?
 How (if at all) has that approach evolved since the onset of the COVID-19 pandemic?